KomisD/Drug-Classification/README.md

 - **Centroid Calculation**: The centroid of a class is the average of all points in that class.
 - **Suitability**: Effective when classes are compact and well-separated.

+### Radial Basis Function (RBFN):
+   - **Neuron Count**: Experimented with different numbers of neurons in the hidden layer (e.g., 20, 30, 50).
+This parameter affects the capacity of the model to capture complex patterns.
+   - **Gamma Value**: Calculated based on data variance to determine the spread of the RBF or some constant values ranging from 0.5 to 2.
+   - **Prototype Initialization**: In some models, prototypes were initialized using KMeans clustering, which provides a more informed starting point for these centers and in others randomly select prototypes from the training data.

 # Results

+## Project2_NNs.ipynb (SVM, KNN, NCC)
 - **Simple Support Vector Machine (SVM)**: accuracy is `0.9375`
 - **Simple Support Vector Machine (SVM) with cross validation:** accuracy varies from `0.9901098` to `0.985` based on the number of splits
 - **Simple Support Vector Machine (SVM) with PCA Applayied:** accuracy varies based on the number of PCA  components with the highest `0.5`